-A great deal of thought and care goes into the timetabling of our whole-centre music classes.
-Our expert teachers are always on the lookout for ways to make things flow perfectly, and we pay close attention to the various rhythms of the centres we visit.
+A great deal of thought and care goes into the timetabling of our whole-servuce music classes.
+Our expert teachers are always on the lookout for ways to make things flow perfectly, and we pay close attention to the various rhythms of the early education and cares services we visit.

 Planning for Focused Attention